rafilcode99/Entre_Voisins_Final/README.md

 * Download zip
 * Unzip the repository
 * Open the project using android studio
-* Connect the android device to android studio using an USB cable (Device's developmer mode shoude have been already activated)
+* Connect the android device to android studio using an USB cable (Device's developer mode should have been already activated)
 * Select the device and run the application

 ## Test